 Phytoextraction is slow, but it:

-Suggest reasons why phytoextraction decreases the damage done to the environment.
+Suggest reasons why phytoextraction reduces damage to the environment.

 Give one disadvantage of phytoextraction.